Reviewed 13th February 2024

 If you’re having difficulty paying your debts and have assets or a regular income, you may qualify for a trust deed.
-A trust deed ensures that you are protected from legal action (such as being made bankrupt), and creditors will no longer be able to chase you for payment; all further communication with creditors will be done through your trustee.
+A trust deed ensures that you are protected from legal action (such as being made bankrupt), and creditors will no longer be able to chase you for payment; all further communication with creditors will be done through your Scotland Debt Solutions trustee meaning all threatening calls and letters will stop.

 It is your trustee’s duty to realise the value of your assets for the benefit of your creditors; for most people, their most valuable asset is likely to be their home.
 Unless your home has been excluded from your trust deed by agreement with your creditors, the property might be transferred to the trustee in order for equity to be released and the resulting money paid to creditors.
 Equity is defined as the value of your property minus the amount of any mortgage or secured loan.